India is an ancient cultural country with the famous painting of India.

 They also begin depicting the presiding deities of famous temples.

-Types of Tanjore painting
+Types of Tanjore Painting

 Thanjavur temples can be divided according to dynasties.